titon/db/docs/repository.md

 # Repositories #

 A Repository class represents a table in a database.
 It provides methods for interacting with data in that specific table by utilizing the loaded drivers.

-Database relationships can be mapped through the repository layer using `Relation` classes.
-Jump to the relation docs on how to support this.

-Furthermore, a `Behavior` can be used to modify data or logic while performing CRUD operations.
-Jump to the behavior docs on how to use them.

 ### Setup ###

 Create a repository class for each database table and provide default configuration.
 View the base Repository class for the available configuration.

 ```php
 use Titon\Db\Repository;